In the early 80s Marilyn brought us shared ownership, a creative way

 the best of both worlds.

-There are many versions of equity sharing: the Traditional Transaction,
+There are many versions of shared ownership: the Traditional Transaction,

 the Co-Occupier (no investor; more than one occupier) and the Joint